Monday – Introductions

 8:45 am – Warm Up

-3:30 pm – Pick up ends/ AfterCamp begins
+3:30 pm – Sign Out ends/ AfterCamp begins

 What does my child do at camp?

 Learn new skills, overcome challenges, interact with peers, make friends, gain coordination and strength with functional movements, play games, embody positive values and much more!
-Each day will include a warm up and cool down (possibly a second of each for lunch), as well as both structured and free time to explore and play, multiple rests, water breaks, snack times, etc. We also play age-appropriate parkour related videos in the lobby during down times.
+Each day will include a warm up and cool down, as well as both structured and free time to explore and play, with plenty of rests, water breaks, snack times, etc. We may also play age-appropriate parkour related videos in the lobby during some sessions.

-For a description of each day’s focus, please see the section labeled Daily Breakdown.
+For a description of each day’s focus, please see the section labeled Daily Breakdown(LINK).

 Can I do late pick up?